DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 ## How Kriging works - practical PoV

-Kriging is an interpolation method and it allows us to find values at unseen and unsampled locations.
-The technique is based on the semivariance (or covariance) model of spatial process.
-It is similar to the Inverse Distance Weighting algorithm in a way that the unknown value is a weighted average of known observations, but in contrary to IDW, Kriging weights are different at different distances.
-Moreover, Kriging has two important properties:
+Kriging is an interpolation method that allows us to find values at unseen and unsampled locations.
+The technique is based on the spatial process's semivariance (or covariance) model.
+It is similar to the Inverse Distance Weighting algorithm in that the unknown value is a weighted average of available observations.
+Still, contrary to IDW, Kriging weights are different at different distances.
+Moreover, Kriging has two essential properties:

-- it generates unbiased predictions, in practice if we "predict" values of known points we should get the exact value,
+- it generates unbiased predictions; in practice, if we "predict" values of known points, we should get the exact value,
-- it returns not only regressed value, but variance error too.
+- it returns not only regressed value but variance error too.
 It is a measure of interpolation uncertainty.

 In practice, data analyst always follows a set of steps to make a Kriging prediction:

-- create experimental variogram of a known points,
+- create an experimental variogram of known points,
 - based on the experimental variogram: model theoretical variogram model (only set of models is available for this, not every function can be applied at this step!),
-- apply theoretical model to weights in the Kriging system.
+- Applying the theoretical model to weights in the Kriging system.

-**Pyinterpolate** simplifies those steps, but we shouldn't treat Kriging as an algorithm that can run without a supervision.
-The critical step, that should be done by human, is to choose valid semivariogram model (or just approve model that has been selected automatically).
+**Pyinterpolate** simplifies those steps, but we shouldn't treat Kriging as an algorithm that can run without supervision.
+The critical step that humans should do is to choose a valid semivariogram model (or just approve a selected model).

 Let's go through the initial example, where we will model zinc concentrations from the point measurements.